 Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

-Wednesday's game features the No. 6 Baylor Bears (12-0) and the No. 23 TCU Horned Frogs (14-0) squaring off at Foster Pavilion (on January 3) at 8:00 PM ET.
-This matchup, according to our computer prediction, will result in a 73-64 win for Baylor.
+Wednesday's contest that pits the No. 6 Baylor Bears (12-0) versus the No. 23 TCU Horned Frogs (14-0) at Foster Pavilion has a projected final score of 73-64 (based on our computer prediction) in favor of Baylor, who is favored in this matchup by our model.
+Game time is at 8:00 PM ET on January 3.

-The Bears took care of business in their last outing 85-79 against Texas on Saturday.
+Their last time out, the Bears won on Saturday 85-79 over Texas.

-The Bears enter this matchup after an 85-79 win against Texas on Saturday.
-In their most recent matchup on Saturday, the Horned Frogs secured an 81-67 victory over BYU.
-In the Bears' win, Jada Walker led the way with a team-high 19 points (adding three rebounds and three assists).
-Sedona Prince totaled 25 points, 10 rebounds and one assist for the Horned Frogs.
+The Bears enter this game after an 85-79 win over Texas on Saturday.
+The Horned Frogs are coming off of an 81-67 victory over BYU in their last outing on Saturday.
+Jada Walker scored a team-best 19 points for the Bears in the victory.
+Sedona Prince scored 25 points in the Horned Frogs' victory, leading the team.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!